richard-fisher/ramaze/guide/general/sessions.md

 best to use session, if you only want to store something until the client is redirected to another page (or just visits a page himself) you should use flash.

+## Changing Drivers

+Out of the box Ramaze uses the driver {Ramaze::Cache::LRU}.
+This driver stores all session related data in the memory of the current process.
+While this is fine during development it's something you most likely don't want to use in a multi process based environment as data stored in a process' memory isn't shared.
+To work around this you can use an alternative driver, such a driver can be set as following:

+    Ramaze::Cache.options.session = Ramaze::Cache::MemCache

+This particular example tells Ramaze to use Memcached for storing session related data.
+Where you set this doesn't really matter as long as it's done before calling {Ramaze.start}.
+Generally you'd want to put this in a configuration file that's loaded in your app.rb file, if your application is a small one you can just put it in the app.rb file directly.

+## Available Drivers

+* {Ramaze::Cache::Sequel}
+* {Ramaze::Cache::LRU}
+* {Ramaze::Cache::MemCache}
+* {Ramaze::Cache::Redis}
+* {Ramaze::Cache::LocalMemCache}
+* {Innate::Cache::FileBased}
+* {Innate::Cache::DRb}
+* {Innate::Cache::Marshal}
+* {Innate::Cache::Memory}
+* {Innate::Cache::YAML}

 ## The Session Object

 As mentioned earlier session is used for data that should be stored until the